 Your working hours and patterns are not usually specified; however, as a guide, you should expect to spend at least 15 hours a week working on your research or undertaking training and development events.
 At certain points in your doctoral journey, you may have to dedicate more time for intensive study.

-You will find your own preferred way of working with us – a few of our part-time cohort attend daily, some others attend weekly, but most who live further afield attend less frequently.
+If you are not registered as a By Distance student some level of attendance on campus is required, however this is flexible.
+You will find your own preferred way of working with us – a few of our part-time cohort attend daily, some others attend weekly, but many who live further afield attend less frequently.
+Expected work patterns can be discussed with your department and supervisor.

 Submission timescales